 After graduation from the program, the cost of becoming a registered respiratory therapist who can practice in the State of Florida is approximately $750 including the exams and the State of Florida license.
 The first exam can be taken within a week of graduating from the program.

 In choosing a career in Respiratory Therapy, you will be directly involved with the health of other human beings.
 Professional attire and personal grooming are important, not only to the respiratory profession, but to the public as well.
 You will be a representative of the respiratory team and must be an example to those with whom you come in contact.
 Therefore, regulations about uniforms and personal grooming are necessary and are to be followed.

 Respiratory Therapy Program Progression Policy

-Auditing passed courses is required.
+Auditing passed courses is recommended.
 The program has an obligation to assure that any student who progresses in the program and is eventually assigned to a clinical rotation has demonstrated sufficient academic knowledge as well as competency in the skills that will be required in the clinical arena.
-A student repeating a respiratory course will be required to audit all respiratory courses already passed in the same year as the failed course. *** All students must be aware that if they are receiving Financial Aid, these audited courses will not be included in the financial aid package.
+A student repeating a respiratory course will be asked to audit some of the respiratory courses already passed in the same year as the failed course. *** All students must be aware that if they are receiving Financial Aid, these audited courses will not be included in the financial aid package.
 The student must pay the full cost of the course including any fees that are part of the course.

 ***Auditing an already passed respiratory care course: The audited course must be successfully repeated (grade of “C” or higher) in order to continue in the respiratory program or re entry exams must be successfully taken.